The Act recognises the critical role of councils in strategic planning for their local area.

 Local strategic planning statements focus on the vision and priorities for land use in the local area whereas community strategic plans (prepared under the Local Government Act 1993) have a broader focus on achieving the long term social, environmental and economic aspirations of the community.
 They are the governing document for the council in its strategic business planning across all of its activities.

-Greater Sydney councils are required to exhibit their draft local strategic planning statement by 1 July 2019 with the final version in place by 1 December 2019.
+Greater Sydney councils are required to commence public exhibition of their draft local strategic planning statement by 1 October 2019 with the final version to be made by 31 March 2020.
 Regional councils must have their statement in place by 1 July 2020.

 As part of the LSPS changes, the Government included provisions to give recently amalgamated councils the option to address matters in their first LSPS by ward if the council decided this approach was appropriate.